 Includes: Diffuser, adapter, directions

-However, it doesn't really stand out from the crowd in any way.
-It also has timer settings that are on the short end of the spectrum, though you can just turn it ON if you want it to run longer than 3 hours.
+However, it doesn't stand out from the crowd in any way.
+It also has timer settings on the short end of the spectrum, though you can just turn it ON if you want it to run longer than 3 hours.
 The directions caution you not to let it run for longer than 10 hours at a time, though we pushed ours to 18 just to see what it could do.
-In doing so, we discovered this diffuser is by far the loudest of the bunch — and not with the pleasant gurgling and blurping noises of water splashing around, but instead the incessant hum of a fan.
+In doing so, we discovered this diffuser is by far the loudest of the bunch — and not with the pleasant gurgling and blurping noises of water splashing around, but instead the constant hum of a fan.
 It does have a pretty low comparative price tag, though, which may be its biggest selling point.
-At the end of the day, the InnoGear 5-in-1 is an adequate diffuser that gets the job done, as long as you don't mind some extra noise.Timer Settings: 1 hour, 2 hours, 3 hours, ON (auto shut off when empty)
+The InnoGear 5-in-1 is an adequate diffuser that gets the job done as long as you don't mind some extra noise.Timer Settings: 1 hour, 2 hours, 3 hours, ON (auto shut off when empty)

 Mist Settings: Low, high